Christopher Walken

 Christopher Walken in the movie 'Sleepy Hollow'

-Apart from the creepy villain roles, the actor also excelled in comedic roles, for example, in the film "Plots with a View" (2002) or in the comedy "Kangaroo Jack" (2003).
+Beyond his creepy villain roles, the actor also shined in comedic parts, like in "Plots with a View" (2002) and the comedy "Kangaroo Jack" (2003).

 Christopher Walken in the movie 'Kangaroo Jack'